Frequently Asked Questions

 A: No, if you are using one of our parks or facility rooms for an event and would like to swim, you must swim with the general public.
 Currently DPR only reserves pool lanes for practices, swim meets and camp organizations (during the summer months only).

-A: Provided that the application is completed in a timely manner, DPR will, in scheduling its fields and gymnasiums for the permitting season, award permits in the following order, as stated in DC Municipal Regulations, Chapter 19 § 717.2:
+A: Provided that the application is completed in a timely manner, DPR will prioritize permitting for the permitting season in the following order, as stated in DC Municipal Regulations, Chapter 19 § 717.2:

-- Athletic programs organized by DCPS, DC Public Charter Schools, or the DCSAA for competitive league play and not for intramurals.
+- Athletic programs organized by DC Public Schools (DCPS), DC Public Charter Schools, or the DCSAA for competitive league play and not for intramurals

-- Adult non-profit organizations principally serving DC residents of the District of Columbia.*
+- Adult nonprofit organizations principally serving DC residents of the District of Columbia;* and

 - Other District of Columbia organizations, groups, or individuals for private use.